gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 add_utilities!(diagram, "V3", Y_V3)
 ```

-### Generate Influence Diagram
+### Generate influence diagram
 Finally, generate the full influence diagram before defining the decision model.
 By default this function uses the default path probabilities and utilities, which are defined as the joint probability of all chance events in the diagram and the sum of utilities in value nodes, respectively.
 In the [Contingent Portfolio Programming](contingent-portfolio-programming.md) example, we show how to use a user-defined custom path utility function.

 ```julia
 generate_diagram!(diagram)
 ```

-## Decision Model
+## Decision model
-We then construct the decision model using the DecisionProgramming.jl package, using the expected value as the objective.
+We then construct the decision model by declaring a JuMP model and adding decision variables and path compatibility variables to the model.
+We define the objective function to be the expected value.

 ```julia
 model = Model()